 Birding

 Expect to see common goldeneye, common merganser, hooded merganser, greater and lesser scaup, and Canada geese.
 Green herons move to their breeding ranges during March and April, and leave to move south between September and October.
-Fort Ticonderoga is only minutes away, but offers fine habitat to see grosbeaks, orioles, and warblers.
+Fort Ticonderoga is only minutes away, and offers fine habitat to see grosbeaks, orioles, and warblers.